Leader in robotic soldering

 Similarly, our process development engineers have tested tens of thousands of solder joints on nearly every product imaginable.
 They use this wealth of experience to select technologies and develop processes optimized to provide the highest quality and solder joints and maximum yield.

 Customers have a wide range of production requirements.
 High-volume customers need inline machine cells.
 Hi-mix customer need a highly flexible platform.
 Budget-oriented customers might opt for semi-automated table-top robots.
-System integrators frequently install our robots inside their enclosure or mount our soldering head on their robot. mta has several standardized robot platforms suited to fulfill each of these production requirement.
+System integrators frequently install our robots inside their enclosure or mount our soldering head on their robot. mta has several standardized robot platforms suited to fulfill each of these production requirements.

 Each of these platforms can be outfitted with several of our standardized soldering heads.
-Electric vehicle wire terminals can be very large while high-speed communication components can be very small.
+For example, electric vehicle wire terminals can be very large while high-speed communication components can be very small.
 Plastic assemblies are sensitive to heat, whereas heavy copper boards require a lot of heat.
 Lap joints might require contact to help hold the wire in place, conversely direct contact can dislodge other components.
 Therefore, our engineers developed heads that employ four soldering technologies: iron, laser, induction and microflame.

 This combination of standard robot platforms and soldering technologies provides a broad range of solutions built from standard components.
 Of course, we design everything, so we can easily modify our technology when customers need a special solution.

-mta leverages over 50 years of skill, culture, and experience to be the leader in robotic soldering.
+mta leverages over 50 years of skill, culture and experience to be the leader in robotic soldering.